sysdiglabs/opa-image-scanner/README.md

 *autoGenerate* value must be *true*.

-Similar to the *preScanRules* section, we can define a general *defaultPolicy* behavior. **scan-result** in the example means that the decission will depend on the image scanning report result.
+Similar to the *preScanRules* section, we can define a general *defaultPolicy* behavior. **scan-result** in the example means that the decision will depend on the image scanning report result.
 We override this in the *ns-playground* namespace to always *accept* images (although they will be scanned, and the scan report could be *failed*), and then in *ns-prod* to *reject* by default.

 We can also define *customPolicies* for specific registries, repositories and tags.
 In the example we always *accept* images coming from *my-totally-trusted-registry.com*, and we always *reject* images coming from *bad-registry.com/*.
 We override the behavior in *ns-playground* by defining an empty list of *customPolicies* (so **all** images are always accepted), and for *ns-prod* namespace we override the *customPolicies* to also force evaluation of the scan report for images coming from *docker.io/*.